 God’s Work, God’s Disposition, and God Himself I (Part Two)

 Adam and Eve are mankind’s ancestors.
-If we are to mention characters from the Bible, then we must start from the two of them.
+If we are to mention characters from the Bible, then we must start with the two of them.
 Next is Noah, mankind’s second ancestor.
-Do you see that?
 Who is the third character?
 (Abraham.)
-Do you all know of Abraham’s story?
+Do you all know Abraham’s story?
 Some of you may know it, but for others it may not be very clear.
 Who is the fourth character?
 Who is mentioned in the story of the destruction of Sodom?
 (Lot.)
-But Lot isn’t referenced here.
+But Lot is not referenced here.
 Who does it refer to?
 (Abraham.)
 The main thing mentioned in the story of Abraham is what Jehovah God had said.
 Do you see it?
 Who is the fifth character?
 (Job.)
-Doesn’t God mention a lot of Job’s story during this stage of His work?
+Does God not mention a lot of Job’s story during this current stage of His work?
 Then do you care very much about this story?
 If you do care very much, have you read Job’s story in the Bible carefully?
-Do you know what things Job said, what things he did?
-Those who have read it the most, how many times have you read it?
+Do you know what things Job said, and what things he did?
+To those of you who have read it the most, how many times have you read it?
 Do you read it often?
 Sisters from Hong Kong, please tell us.
 (I read it a couple of times before when we were in the Age of Grace.)
-You haven’t read it again since?
-If so, then that’s a huge shame.
+You have not read it again since?
+That is lamentable.
 Let Me tell you: During this stage of God’s work He mentioned Job many times, which is a reflection of His intentions.
 That He mentioned Job many times but did not arouse your attention is a testament to a fact: You have no interest in being people who are good and people who fear God and shun evil.
 This is because you are satisfied with just having a rough idea about the story of Job cited by God.
-You are content with merely understanding the story itself, but you don’t care about and don’t try to comprehend the details of who Job is as a person and the purpose behind why God refers to Job on multiple occasions.
-If you’re not even interested in such a person that God has praised, then what exactly are you paying attention to?
-If you don’t care about and don’t try to understand such an important person God has mentioned, then what does that say about your attitude toward God’s word?
-Isn’t that a deplorable thing?
-Doesn’t it prove that most of you don’t engage in practical things and are all not in pursuit of the truth?
-If you do seek the truth, you will pay the requisite attention to the people that God approves of and the characters’ stories God has spoken of.
-Regardless of whether you can appreciate it or find it palpable, you will quickly go and read it, try to comprehend it, find ways to follow its example, and do what you can to the best of your ability.
-That is the behavior of someone who longs for the truth.
-But the fact is that most of you sitting here have never read the story of Job.
-This really tells something.
+You are content with merely understanding the story itself, but you do not care about and do not try to understand the details of who Job is and the purpose behind why God refers to Job on so many occasions.
+If such a person praised by God does not interest you, then what exactly are you paying attention to?
+If you do not care about or try to understand such an important person God has mentioned, what might that say about your attitude toward God’s word?
+Would that not be deplorable?
+Would it not prove that most of you do not engage in practical things or pursue the truth?
+If you do pursue the truth, you will pay the requisite attention to the people whom God approves of and the characters’ stories God has spoken of.
+Regardless of whether you can live up to them or find their stories palpable, you will quickly go and read about them, try to comprehend them, find ways to follow their example, and do what you can to the best of your ability.
+This is how someone longing for the truth ought to act.
+But the fact is, most of you sitting here have never read the story of Job—and that is quite telling.

 A. Adam and Eve